unccd/Prais4-reporting-manual/SO1.md

 Key actions for reporting on the SDG indicator 15.3.1 are as follows:

-1. **Calculate the proportion of land that is degraded over total land area (SDG indicator 15.3.1)**: Using the 1OAO approach to combine the three subindicators, calculate the extent of degradation in the baseline period and in the two reporting periods (2019 and 2023 respectively).
+1. **Calculate the proportion of land that is degraded over total land area (SDG indicator 15.3.1)**: Using the 1OAO approach to combine the three sub-indicators, calculate the extent of degradation in the baseline period and in the two reporting periods (2019 and 2023 respectively).
-The extent of degradation in the reporting periods is calculated by summing (i) areas of land where changes in the subindicators are considered to indicate new degradation; and (ii) areas of land that have persisted in a degraded state since the baseline period (i.e. have not improved to a non-degraded state).
+The extent of degradation in the reporting periods is calculated by summing (i) areas of land where changes in the sub-indicators are considered to indicate new degradation; and (ii) areas of land that have persisted in a degraded state since the baseline period (i.e. have not improved to a non-degraded state).

 2. **Identify false positive and false negative processes** and provide the relevant justification to support their assessment.
 Where countries are confident in reporting the location and extent of these processes and in recalculating the 1OAO process for SDG indicator 15.3.1 with the identified areas accounted for, they should use the PRAIS 4 spatial data viewer to do so (table SO1-4.T3).